 A.D.
 The Bible Continues / A.D.
 Kingdom and Empire (2015)

-A sprawling epic that takes place in the aftermath of the Messiah's crucifixion, A.D. centers around pivotal characters, Biblical, Historical, and Fictional.
+A sprawling epic that takes place in the aftermath of the Messiah’s crucifixion, A.D. centers on pivotal characters, Biblical, Historical, and Fictional.
 One of the largest and certainly the most impressive and high-quality productions aimed at religious audiences, it features a host of memorable characters, significant events, and stirring moments.

 Crucify him!

-The shout is taken up by the crowd, under the subtle guidance of the High Priest, Caiaphas (Richard Coyle).
-Together with his wife, Leah (Johdi May), and with the encouragement of others among the Sanhedrin, he has conspired to bring the Messiah (Juan Pablo Di Pace) before Pilate, hoping for a death sentence.
-Though Pilate (Vincent Regan) finds no fault in this man, and his wife (Joanne Whalley) warns him that he will have cause to regret it, he agrees to the execution.
-Terrified that they will be arrested and killed as well, Jesus' disciples scatter... and Peter (Adam Levy) is devastated to fulfill Jesus' prophecy in denying Him three times.
-Only John (Babou Ceesay) has the courage to accompany Mary Magdalene (Chipo Chung) and Jesus' mother (Greta Sacci) to the crucifixion, and tearfully shares the event later with the disciples who creep into the upper room under the cover of darkness.
+Only John (Babou Ceesay) has the courage to accompany Mary Magdalene (Chipo Chung) and Jesus’ mother (Greta Sacci) to the crucifixion, and tearfully shares the event later with the disciples who creep into the upper room under the cover of darkness.
 Though dead, the Messiah overshadows all their lives that day, and for several days following... as Caiaphas violently reacts to his burial in a tomb, as Mary believes He will rise again, as the disciples attempt to discern whether they should remain in Jerusalem or flee while the coast is clear.

-One earthquake, an angelic presence, and a stone rolled away later, and all their lives change... forever.
-Assassination attempts, insurrectionist groups, and political intrigue play out alongside the beginnings of the early church.
-Scripture, historical documents, and speculation are used to fill in the gaps in the Biblical narrative, and to flesh out characters from the different cultural groups involved.
-This is not a straight up Biblical retelling, but a fictionalized account of events in Jerusalem, featuring a large cast of diverse characters with different motives.
-The two most notable characters are Peter, a father and sudden leader grappling with newfound power, and Caiaphas, a hardened politician whose cruelties are written off as done to protect the Jewish race.
-Pilate is painted as even darker than the historical figure, bordering on the verge of insanity, while his wife attempts to deftly pull strings behind his back to undermine his brutal tactics.
+Assassination attempts, insurrectionist groups, and political intrigue play out alongside the beginnings of the ancient church.
+Scripture, historical documents, and speculation fill in the gaps in the Biblical narrative and to flesh out the characters from the different cultural groups involved.
+This is not a straight up Biblical retelling, but a fictionalized account of events in Jerusalem, featuring a large cast of diverse figures with different motives.
+The two most notable ones are Peter, a father and sudden leader grappling with his newfound power, and Caiaphas, a hardened politician who writes off his cruelties as necessary to protect the Jewish race.
+This Pilate is even darker than the historical figure, bordering on the verge of insanity, while his wife attempts to pull strings behind his back to undermine his brutal tactics.

 Sexual Content: